jliu1999/Galvanize-DSI-Capstone-Project-3/README.md

 ## **Principal Component Analysis (PCA) and Dimensionality Reduction**

-Component numbers scanned from 10 to 500 using baseline MLP model on AWS EC2 G4dn instance, 70 principal components chosen for dimensionality reduction
+1. Component numbers scanned from 10 to 500 using baseline MLP model on AWS EC2 G4dn instance
+2. 70 principal components chosen for dimensionality reduction

 ![](images/pca.jpg)

-MLP model improved to a Log-loss of 0.0159.
+3. MLP model improved to a Log-loss of 0.0159

 ## **15 Classification Models**